dlaguardia/MATH_144_PDP_DL/README.md

 ### Heatmap (geom_tile)

 This is more clearly visualized using a correlation heatmap.
-Note the difference in the tiles representing pairs including article count — aside from these, the color is almost uniform.
+Note the difference in the tiles representing pairs which include article count — aside from these, the color is almost uniform.

 ![correlation heatmap blank](https://github.com/dlaguardia/MATH_144_PDP_DL/blob/main/correlation_tiles_wo_values.png)